nbielak/studyguidenotes/JavaScript.md

 to copy a compound value by value, you need to make a copy of it
     ref does not point to original value

+# Types & Coersion

+7 types:
+    null
+    undefined
+    boolean
+    number
+    string
+    object
+    symbol

+all primitives except for object

+undefined = absence of definition
+    default val for uninitialized vars, func args not provided, missing props of objs

+    funcs return undefined when nothing returned explicitly

+null = absence of value
+    assignment value to a var

+    represents no value

+Falsy values
+    ""
+    0
+    null
+    undefined
+    NaN
+    false

+anything not falsy is truthy
+    boolean coerced to true

+    empty arrays, objs, and func = true

+## String and Number Coersion

+`+` for both number addition and string concatentation

+`*`, `/`, `-` exclusively for numberic operations
+    forces strings to be coerced into a number